7-solutions/frontend-assignment/README.md

 Please make a todo list that
 - Have a list of clickable buttons.
 - Each button will be moved into its own column separated by type.
-- Once moved, each button will have 5 seconds on the screen and then will be moved back to the main list.
+- Once moved, each button will have 5 seconds on the screen and then will be moved back to the bottom of the main list.
-- If click on the right column (Fruit/Vegetable) the item must go back to the left column (list) immediately.
+- If click on the right column (Fruit/Vegetable) the item must go back to the bottom of the left column (list) immediately.

 > [!CAUTION]
 > Please host the test on a hosting service and send us the link.